-"Outstanding" means, as of the date of determination, all 2015 Restructuring Bonds theretofore authenticated and delivered under the Indenture except:
+"Outstanding" means, as of the date of determination, all 2016A Restructuring Bonds theretofore authenticated and delivered under the Indenture except:

-- (a) 2015 Restructuring Bonds theretofore canceled by the Bond Registrar or delivered to the Bond Registrar for cancellation, - (b) 2015 Restructuring Bonds or portions thereof the payment for which money in the necessary amount has been theretofore deposited with the Trustee or any Paying Agent in trust for the Holders of such 2015 Restructuring Bonds, and provided, however, that in determining whether the Holders of the requisite Outstanding Amount of the 2015 Restructuring Bonds or any tranche thereof have given any request, demand, authorization, direction, notice, consent or waiver under the Indenture or under any Basic Document, 2015 Restructuring Bonds owned by the Issuer, the Seller or any Affiliate of any of the foregoing Persons shall be disregarded and deemed not to be Outstanding, except that, in determining whether the Trustee shall be protected in relying upon any such request, demand, authorization, direction, notice, consent or waiver, only 2015 Restructuring Bonds that the Trustee actually knows to be so owned shall be so disregarded.
-2015 Restructuring Bonds so owned that have been pledged in good faith may be regarded as Outstanding if the pledgee establishes to the satisfaction of the Trustee the pledgee's right so to act with respect to such 2015 Restructuring Bonds and that the pledgee is not the Issuer, any other obligor upon the 2015 Restructuring Bonds, the Seller or any Affiliate of any of the foregoing Persons.
+- (a) 2016A Restructuring Bonds theretofore canceled by the Bond Registrar or delivered to the Bond Registrar for cancellation, - (b) 2016A Restructuring Bonds or portions thereof the payment for which money in the necessary amount has been theretofore deposited with the Trustee or any Paying Agent in trust for the Holders of such 2016A Restructuring Bonds, and - (c) 2016A Restructuring Bonds in exchange for or in lieu of other bonds which have been issued pursuant to the Indenture unless proof satisfactory to the Trustee is presented that any such bonds are held by a bona fide purchaser;

+provided, however, that in determining whether the Holders of the requisite Outstanding Amount of the 2016A Restructuring Bonds or any tranche thereof have given any request, demand, authorization, direction, notice, consent or waiver under the Indenture or under any Basic Document, 2016A Restructuring Bonds owned by the Issuer, the Seller or any Affiliate of any of the foregoing Persons shall be disregarded and deemed not to be Outstanding, except that, in determining whether the Trustee shall be protected in relying upon any such request, demand, authorization, direction, notice, consent or waiver, only 2016A Restructuring Bonds that the Trustee actually knows to be so owned shall be so disregarded.
+2016A Restructuring Bonds so owned that have been pledged in good faith may be regarded as Outstanding if the pledgee establishes to the satisfaction of the Trustee the pledgee's right so to act with respect to such 2016A Restructuring Bonds and that the pledgee is not the Issuer, any other obligor upon the 2016A Restructuring Bonds, the Seller or any Affiliate of any of the foregoing Persons.